tahir80/Pavillion/README.md

 ## Introduction
 Pavilion tries to retain workers in the active queue -- a queue which contains workers who are engaged with the task-- in addition to waiting queue based on turnover conditions (e.g. when workers leave the task either from the waiting or active queue).
 A worker can leave the task either when she submits a task, returns it, or abandons it.
 Following conditions are handled in Pavilion:
-1) Worker leaves from waiting queue by submitting Human Intelligence Task (HIT) --> Pavilion hires a new worker
+1) When worker leaves from waiting queue by submitting Human Intelligence Task (HIT) --> Pavilion hires a new worker
-2) Worker leaves from the active queue by submitting HIT --> **a)** Pavilion moves worker from waiting to active queue, **b)** Pavilion hires a new worker to fullfil the deficiency in the waiting queue
+2) When worker leaves from the active queue by submitting HIT --> **a)** Pavilion moves worker from waiting to active queue, **b)** Pavilion hires a new worker to fullfil the deficiency in the waiting queue
-3) Worker leaves from the active queue by returning HIT --> Pavilion moves worker from waiting to the active queue
+3) When worker leaves from the active queue by returning HIT --> Pavilion moves worker from waiting to the active queue
-4) Worker leaves from the waiting queue by returning HIT --> NONE
+4) When worker leaves from the waiting queue by returning HIT --> NONE

 ## Admin Controls
 In addition to managing workers in the active and waiting queue, We have also provided basic admin controls for;